 - Be available for an interview with the scholarship committee if selected as a finalist and be prepared to write a short essay prior to the interview on a selected topic as an example of writing/critical thinking skills.

 - Apply for the scholarship in only one county.

 Applicants will be evaluated on:

 - GPA (cumulative grade point average – 5 points)

 - Curriculum (difficulty of high school curriculum – 5%)

 - Extracurricular activities (level of involvement in extracurricular school activities – 10%)

 - Honors and awards (academic awards, leadership awards, and other recognition from church, school, community, and volunteer activities – 10 points)

 - Work activities (time devoted to work activities – 5 points)

 - Personal statement and goals (clarity and conviction of ideas and quality of writing – 10 points)

-- Finalist impromptu essay: Clarity and Reasoning (extent to which the student answers essay question thoroughly and appropriately and is able to support position with reasoning and specific examples – 16%)
+- Finalist impromptu essay: Clarity and Reasoning (extent to which the student answers essay question thoroughly and appropriately and is able to support their position with reasoning and specific examples – 15%)

 In the event of a tie, members of the committee will discuss each candidate’s financial need and commitment to their community to determine the top two nominees.
-In the event of indecision, the members of the committee will confidentially vote on the most worthy candidate.
+In the event of indecision, the members of the committee will confidentially vote on the most worthy candidates.
 The candidates with the most votes will receive the nominations.